Breast Implant Options

 Using intraoperative sizers adds a little extra operating time, and because of this, some surgeons skip this step.
 My feeling is that my patients will not remember if they were in the operating room for an extra few minutes, but they will be looking at the final results for the rest of their lives.
 I believe strongly that the extra time and effort spent to achieve the best shape and symmetry is well worth it.

-Receive a cosmetic consultation, or call (602) 702-5380 to schedule a consultation with board-certified plastic surgeon Dr. Robert Cohen.
-He will be happy to answer any questions you may have about breast implants.
-Arizona patients as well as those patients coming from other states and countries trust Dr. Cohen, who offers surgery at his facility, conveniently located near Phoenix and Tempe.
+Request a cosmetic consultation or call (480) 423-1973 to schedule a consultation with board-certified plastic surgeon Dr. Robert Cohen or Dr. Steven Sigalove.
+Your surgeon will be happy to answer any questions you may have about breast implants.
+Women in Arizona, as well as those coming from other states and countries, trust Dr. Cohen and Dr. Sigalove, who offer surgery at their private facility conveniently located near Phoenix and Tempe.

 Visit our specialty breast surgery website to find out additional information.